 When working on an SEO project for a small business, it’s likely that there is one person (two max) that will be working with an outsourced SEO partner and providing approvals along the way.
 It keeps the process moving and streamlined.
 When working with a larger corporation, it’s usually not that easy.
 SEO work that is conducted by the agency typically goes through a rigorous approval process.
 The marketing managers, the content team, the PR team, and the department managers all want to have a say in how the site is optimized, meaning that any SEO content needs to be viewed by a lot of eyes.
 This can take a long time.
 SEO is a slow moving, long term process but at the same time it’s best to keep things in motion.
 Stalling on any part of the process means that results will take longer to achieve.

 Within a small business, every aspect of marketing is handled by one marketing department.
 In a large corporation, there are dedicated departments for each marketing specialty or each specialty is outsourced individually.
 There could be an SEO team, a PR team, a social media team, and a content team.
-When each is operated in a silo, opportunities can be missed.
-Essentially the goals of each department are the same and everyone should be working together.
+When each is operating separately, opportunities can be missed.